-Welcome to the web sites of the Ladue News, LLC.
-We (which includes our parent company, Lee Enterprises, Incorporated) believe in your right to know what information is collected during your visit to our web sites and how that information is used and safeguarded.
+Welcome to the web sites and mobile applications of the Ladue News.
+We (which includes our parent company, Lee Enterprises, Incorporated) believe in your right to know what information is collected during your visit to our web sites, mobile sites, mobile applications, and other applications (collectively, "Services"), and to any services that display this notice and how that information is used and safeguarded.

 The following luxury homes, condos and property went on the market or substantially reduced their list price the first week in April: